solid/process/panels.md

 - [Arne Hassel](http://github.com/megoth) <[arneh@inrupt.com](mailto:arneh@inrupt.com)> <@megoth_twitter>

 ### Editorial Assignment
-Candidate Proposals to the Solid Specification produced by this panel are likely to be associated with the [Data Interoperability editorial topic](https://github.com/solid/process/blob/master/editors.md#data-interoperability), and will be principally reviewed by any editors assigned to it.
+Candidate Proposals to the Solid Specification produced by this panel are likely to be associated with the [Data Interoperability and Portability editorial topic](https://github.com/solid/process/blob/master/editors.md#data-interoperability-and-portability), and will be principally reviewed by any editors assigned to it.

 ## Events and Notifications
 Pertaining to mechanisms that process and/or emit events between pods and agents, or other pods.
 Development of mechanisms to shape and exchange notifications.Development of mechanisms to shape and exchange notifications.